kostergroup/SIMsalabim/README.md

 </code></pre>
 Alternatively, the programs can be double clicked in the file manager on both Windows and Linux to run.

-- all parameters listed in device_parameters.txt can also be changed via the command line.
-This will override the respective parameter value in device_parameters.txt.
+- all parameters listed in simulation_setup.txt can also be changed via the command line.
+This will override the respective parameter value in simulation_setup.txt.
 Simply add the parameter name and value to the command line after a dash (-).
-Example: change of thickness (L) and JV output file (JV_file):
+Example: change of surface recombination of electrons at the left electrode (S_n_L) and JV output file (JV_file):
 <pre><code>
-./simss -L 345E-9 -JV_file anotherJV.dat
+./simss -S_n_L 0.01 -JV_file anotherJV.dat
+</code></pre>
+- any parameters specific to a layer can also be changed via the command line (again overriding the value in the file).
+For example, if you want to change the electron mobility (mu_n) of the second layer (l2), then use:
+<pre><code>
+./simss -l2.mu_n 1e-4
 </code></pre>
 - multiple output files will be generated (see device_parameters) and log file.